 No. ZZ plants contain calcium oxalate crystals throughout their tissue, which the ASPCA lists as toxic to both cats and dogs.
 Contact with the plant can cause irritation, and ingestion may cause vomiting or oral discomfort.
 Keep the plant out of reach of pets, wash hands after handling, and clear up any fallen or trimmed leaves promptly.
 If you suspect your pet has ingested any part of the plant, contact your veterinarian or an animal poison control line immediately.

 Sources: NC State Extension Gardener Plant Toolbox (Zamioculcas zamiifolia), UF/IFAS Florida Foliage House Plant Care, UConn Home and Garden Education Center, University of Illinois Extension, ASPCA Toxic and Non-Toxic Plants database.
-Last updated June 2026.
+Last reviewed June 2, 2026.